mathebuddy/mathebuddy/README.md

 ### Running the website locally

 ```
-cd docs
 python3 -m http.server 8000
 ```

-Open `http://localhost:8000` in your favorite browser.
+Open `http://localhost:8000/docs` in your favorite browser.
 You may choose another port than `8000`.

 ## Repository List